Looking to expand your business to the United States? Contact NNRoad to help successfully expand your business to international destinations!

 If you are interested in starting a business in the United States, it is crucial to have a strong understanding of the different types of legal entities available.
 The business opportunities in the world’s largest economy are endless, and the country is one of the most attractive markets for entrepreneurship.
-The election of a right corporate structure is essential for the company’s future well-being and legal status.
+The election of the right corporate structure is essential for the company’s future well-being and legal status.
 The following structures are available for companies incorporating a company in the USA:

 A corporation is a common legal entity for larger companies registering a business in the USA requiring a more robust vehicle.
 In the United States, there are both domestic and foreign corporations.
 Domestic corporations have been incorporated under the laws of the USA, while foreign corporations are incorporated under the laws of another country or state, and if they register with a certain state in the USA, they are authorized to conduct business operations in that state.
 Taken from a functional point of view, there are two types of corporations – a business corporation and a not-for-profit corporation.

 Within the corporation type of entities, investors have different options to register a company in the USA.
 Depending on the entity’s intended activity they can be classified in business corporations and non-profit corporations.

 This classification refers to any corporation in the United States that is taxed separately from the owners.
 C Corps does not have any limits on the number of shareholders, both foreign and domestic.
 Anytime the profits or earnings of a C Corp are distributed to the shareholders, they are considered by U.S. income tax purposes as a dividend.

 There are exceptions that exist for certain distributions that are made in exchange for stock instead simply as cash dividends.
 These exceptions include distributions for a shareholder’s complete termination of interest and distributions for the liquidation of the corporation at the end of its legal life.

 In order to be classified as an S Corp, three requirements must be met.